Advertisement

 Why is metabolic syndrome a health concern?

 All of the individual components of metabolic syndrome are risk factors for atherosclerosis (hardening and narrowing of the arteries).
 Atherosclerosis causes coronary heart disease (the disease that’s responsible for angina and heart attacks) and strokes.
 People with metabolic syndrome, who have a combination of several of these risk factors rolled into one, are at even higher risk of these problems.
-Having metabolic syndrome increases your risk of having a heart attack or stroke by a factor of 3.
+Having metabolic syndrome doubles your risk of having cardiovascular disease, such as heart attack or stroke, compared with people who don’t have this syndrome.

 Insulin resistance and central obesity also put you at high risk of developing diabetes — people with metabolic syndrome have 5 times the risk of developing type 2 diabetes.